Myron Boadu: Monaco

+Loan to Twente

+On 1 February 2024, Boadu returned to the Netherlands and joined Twente on a loan until the end of the season.
+He scored on his debut for the Tukkers on 3 February, helping them to a 3–0 league victory against RKC Waalwijk after replacing Ricky van Wolfswinkel in the second half.
+Mainly a substitute early on, his form soon improved and he scored his second goal on 9 March, proving decisive in a 2–1 league win over Sparta Rotterdam.

+Loan to Bochum

+On 9 August 2024, Boadu was sent out on loan to Bundesliga side VfL Bochum.

+PSV

+On 30 August 2025, Boadu signed for Eredivisie side PSV Eindhoven on a contract until Summer 2026, with an option of an additional year on his contract.
+Returning to the Netherlands for the first time since his loan move to FC Twente.

 International career

 On 19 November 2019, Boadu made his debut for the Netherlands national team in the UEFA Euro 2020 qualifying match against Estonia, scoring the fifth and final goal in a 5–0 victory.
 He also became the first player born in the 21st century to feature and score for the Netherlands national team.

 Playing style

 Boadu has been cited as an example of a "modern poacher", a forward with an explicit focus on scoring goals.
-He is a product of AZ Alkmaar’s, a school which puts focus on drilling Dutch total football.
+He is a product of AZ Alkmaar’s academy, a school which puts focus on drilling Dutch total football.